badguy99/octoblock/README.md

 Octoblock is an app which works under [AppDaemon](https://www.home-assistant.io/docs/ecosystem/appdaemon/) within [Home Assistant](https://www.home-assistant.io/) which finds the cheapest “n” hour block for import or the most expensive “n” hour block for export, and works out the price of that block, for the Octopus Energy, Agile Octopus / Agile Outgoing Octopus tariffs.

-*Please note:* *Breaking Changes!* New yaml structure in version 2!

 It creates and sets sensors for the cost and start time,  for example, using the `apps.yaml` file below, the following entities are created and then updated:
 ```yaml
 sensor.octopus_1hour_time